 The next question is how do you want to carry the bikes?
 On top of the vehicle?
 Off the back?
 Does your vehicle have a receiver hitch?
 Bike’s front wheel on or off?
 Another thing to consider is if you want or need to carry other sporting equipment.

 Bikes vary widely in cost, style, size and weight too, all of which should be factors when looking for a means of transporting them.
-You probably won’t want to risk carrying your expensive super bike on a rack that costs less than one of its ultra-light tires.
+You probably won’t want to risk carrying your expensive superbike on a rack that costs less than one of its ultra-light tyres.

-Also consider practicality: whether the rack will suit your needs now and in the future; ease of use — how easy it is to fit to the vehicle and load; security — whether it holds the bikes safely and locks the bikes and to the vehicle; and how much storage space it will take up when not in use.
+Also consider practicality: whether the rack will suit your needs now and in the future; ease of use – how easy it is to fit to the vehicle and load; security – whether it holds the bikes safely and locks the bikes to the rack and the vehicle; and how much storage space it will take up when not in use.

 The main types of bike rack are roof mounted, boot or trunk mounted and towbar or hitch mounted.
 Plus there are options for truck beds and speciality racks for unique situations.